Penn-State-Microbiome-Center/KickStart-Workshop-2026/Day2-AmpliconR/day2_qiime2-workflow.md

 ## What You'll Need

-- This document is open for instructions and commands.
+- This document for instructions and commands.
+Preferably as a separate tab.

 - The terminal.